-- 5.02.04 Vacancies.
+5.02.04 Vacancies.
 In the event a member of the Section Representatives to the Board Committee resigns, becomes unable to serve, or becomes unqualified to serve as a member of the committee, his or her position shall be deemed vacant and a replacement shall be elected and appointed pursuant to the same process provided for in this Section 5.02.
-The replacement member shall serve the balance of the term of the particular position vacated. - 5.02.05 Terms.
-Each member of the Section Representatives to the Board Committee shall serve one three-year term as a member of the committee, irrespective of the size of sections he or she represents, and shall not be eligible for any subsequent reappointment to the committee; provided, however, that in the event a member has been appointed to fill a vacancy and has served less than one-half of the term of his or her predecessor, such member may be, but is not entitled to be, reappointed for a full three-year term. - 5.02.06 Purpose.
-The purposes of the Section Representatives to the Board Committee are to: - (A) foster the relationship between the State Bar and its sections by: - (1) improving communications between the sections and the Board; - (2) communicating information from the Board to the sections and the Council of Chairs; - (3) studying issues pertaining to relations between the State Bar and its sections as well as between or among the various sections; - (4) advising the sections on State Bar matters; and - (5) monitoring sections for compliance with all provisions governing their operations. - (B) represent the sections in the meetings of the Board and its committees by: - (1) informing and advising the Board on matters of concern to the sections or any particular section; and - (2) advocating to the Board on behalf of the sections or any particular section. - 5.02.07 Appointment.
-The President shall appoint as members of the Section Representatives to the Board Committee the persons recommended by the Council of Chairs. - 5.02.08 Expense Reimbursement.
+The replacement member shall serve the balance of the term of the particular position vacated.

+5.02.05 Terms.
+Each member of the Section Representatives to the Board Committee shall serve one three-year term as a member of the committee, irrespective of the size of sections he or she represents, and shall not be eligible for any subsequent reappointment to the committee; provided, however, that in the event a member has been appointed to fill a vacancy and has served less than one-half of the term of his or her predecessor, such member may be, but is not entitled to be, reappointed for a full three-year term.

+5.02.06 Purposes.
+The purposes of the Section Representatives to the Board Committee are to:

+(A) foster the relationship between the State Bar and its sections by:

+(1) improve communications between the sections and the Board;

+(2) communicate information from the Board to the sections and the Council of Chairs;

+(3) study issues pertaining to relations between the State Bar and its sections as well as between or among the various sections;

+(4) advise the sections on State Bar matters;

+(5) serve as the first level of self-governance for the sections;

+(6) make recommendations to the sections for improvements in services and benefits to membership and compliance with the State Bar Act, the State Bar Rules, and this Policy Manual; and

+(7) review sections for compliance with the State Bar Act, the State Bar Rules, and this Policy Manual; and make recommendations to the Board in accordance with the provisions of this Policy Manual.

+5.02.07 Appointment.
+The President shall appoint as members of the Section Representatives to the Board Committee the persons recommended by the Council of Chairs.

+5.02.08 Expense Reimbursement.
 Notwithstanding other provisions in this Policy Manual, expenses incurred by the members of the Section Representatives to the Board Committee in the conduct of their official business shall not be reimbursed by the State Bar.
 Reasonable expenses in accordance with State Bar policies will be reimbursed by the sections, with sixty per cent of the expenses to be reimbursed in equal shares by sections with more than 2,000 members, and forty per cent to be reimbursed in equal shares by sections having 501 to 2,000 members.
 The overall annual requests for reimbursement for committee expenses may not exceed \$12,000.